 It happens to everyone: you get stuck in a musical rut, and you’re desperate to find something new to capture that feeling you had way back when.
 Call it nostalgia, call it wistfulness, call it what you will: sometimes we just need to find a new banger or two.
 We’re here to tell you how to find new music so that you can shake off that routine and lift your spirits with new tunes, no matter where you are in your journey.

 The truth of the matter is that “go onto Pandora or Spotify and click around” is insufficient because of how our brains work.
 While letting a streaming service pick songs for us can work sometimes, it’s not the best way to find new jams.
 If you’ve tried letting the streaming services pick new songs for you, scoured curated lists of new music, and you’re still having trouble finding new jams, this article is for you.

-Editor’s note: this article was updated on May 12, 2021, to make information more timely and include links to related articles.
+Editor’s note: this article was updated on March 27, 2022, to answer an FAQ about setting up a digital music library.

 Old music wasn’t better, you were just younger

 If you’ve ever thought to yourself that “modern music sucks!
 Why can’t it be like it used to be?” there’s a good reason for this.
 I can assure you, it’s not modern music failing to be “good,” it’s just that newer music isn’t reaching you the way the stuff you liked in your youth does.
 If you’re over 30 like I am, you probably find yourself fighting your own grey matter in trying to break out of the music you listened to between 12 and 24 years old.
 That’s because our old brains are very resistant to forming new connections to music, and instead prefer music from our formative years to the exclusion of almost everything else.